-All students must take four Core courses, three Foundation courses (including the one or two Foundation courses associated with one's chosen area of concentration, see below), three Specialized courses, one Psychology Option, and one Senior Experience course.
+All students must take four Core courses in sequence, three Foundation courses (including the one or two Foundation courses associated with one's chosen area of focus, see below), three Specialized courses, one Psychology Option, and one Senior Experience course.
 It is permissible to take more than this minimum.
-Psychology majors will choose. during sophomore year, a primary area of concentration; each concentration requires one or two Foundation courses.
-Specialized courses and a Senior Experience course will be chosen from options relevant to one's concentration.
-Please see Psychology Department webpage for more detail, including concentration-specific requirements.
+Psychology majors will choose, during sophomore year, a primary area of focus; each focus requires one or two Foundation courses.
+Specialized courses and a Senior Experience course will be chosen from options relevant to one's focus.
+Please see Psychology Department web page for more detail, including focus-specific requirements.

-Required Foundation Course(s) Concentration Biopsychology PSY 212/Biopsychology
+Focus Required Foundation Course(s)

-Cognitive Psychology PSY 214/Cognitive Psychology
+Biopsychology PSY 212/Biopsychology Cognitive Psychology PSY 214/Cognitive Psychology

-PSY 212/Biopsychology Counseling and Clinical Psychology PSY 216/Personality
+Counseling and Clinical Psychology PSY 216/Personality Theory and Research